Brainchip-Inc/akida_examples/doc/user_guide/akida.rst

 Performances measurement
 ^^^^^^^^^^^^^^^^^^^^^^^^

-It is possible to retrieve fps and power performances when inference happens on a device.
+It is possible to retrieve FPS and power performances when inference happens on a device.

 Enabling power measurement is simply done by: